seemuth/moodle-local_dataseteditor/README.md

 This will prompt you to finish installing the dataset editor plugin.

 To use this plugin, navigate to any course or quiz within a course.
-At the bottom of the Settings navigation box, expand the Dataset Editor section and click on Course Categories or the name of the current quiz.
+Click on Dataset Editor within the navigation tree for that course or quiz.